-In the first instance a referral should be made by telephone 01249 707900.
+In the first instance this should be made by telephone 01249 707900.
 It is useful to have any safeguarding / child protection records to hand.
 Following a telephone referral, you will be required to submit a written referral within 24 hours.

-Points to consider when completing a referral: -
+Points to consider when completing a referral:-

 - Where possible include the 'voice' of the pupil, including any behaviours displayed which may indicate an unmet need. - Provide a picture of what life is like for the pupil.
 What is their 'lived experience'? - Is the risk posed familial or extra-familial?
 Have you included what else you know about the wider family, environment and context the pupil lives in? - From the school's perspective, what are your worries for this pupil? - Are there any safety factors?
-Are there any times when the school is less worried? - An early help assessment is not a prerequisite for a referral but where one has been undertaken it should be used if a referral is made to children's social care.
+Are there any times when the school is less worried?